990aa/kivixa/docs/BRUSH_ENGINE_IMPLEMENTATION.md

 **Performance:** Optimized for real-time drawing
 **Extensibility:** Easy to add new brush types

-🎨 Professional brush engine ready for digital art applications!
+🎨  brush engine ready for digital art applications!